thelinuxkid/travis-rerun/README.md

-# travis-rerun - re-run Travis CI jobs offline
+# travis-rerun - rerun Travis CI jobs offline

 Sometimes errors show up in continuous integration that don't appear elsewhere.
 With travis-rerun you can mirror Travis CI to facilitate